“People don’t decide their futures, they decide their habits, and their habits decide their futures.” – F.M. Alexander

 - building an enjoyable exercise routine

 Making positive changes in any of these areas has the effect of reducing stress and dissonance which can have far reaching physical effects – improving digestion, hormonal balance, immune response and energy levels — and simply improving your enjoyment of life which in turn raises your level of wellbeing.

 Coaching is an interactive process.
 You need to come prepared to work: to stretch yourself and use your imagination and creativity to shift patterns and perspectives.
 My role is to steer and challenge and reflect back to you.
 It’s energetic stuff!
 There may be tears and laughter, ups and downs but at the end of the session almost everyone leaves with a big grin on their face and a big aha! in their head.

-Image: My photograph of tapestry by Grayson Perry
+Image: My photograph of a beautiful tapestry by Grayson Perry